ShreyasChikkabilathiHarisha/webcrawler/README.md

          .
 ```

-## Potential improvements that can immediately improve this current implementation
-I have added comments in the code on few things that can be improved for quick performance benifits.

-Few other improvements are with error handling/logging, filter on urls and waits/retries of http get call.
-There are times when the crawling stops due to few of the above mentioned issues, which can be significantly improved with follow-up patches.

 ## Automated Validation
 There is an inbuilt validation logic to make sure if the webcrawler is working as expected.
 The command to validate webcrawler is as follows:
 ```